Jakob Ingebrigtsen: Early life and background

 Ingebrigtsen was born in Sandnes, Norway to Gjert and Tone Eva Ingebrigtsen, part of the Ingebrigtsen family of athletes.
+He has six siblings, with two of his older brothers, Henrik and Filip, also being professional runners.

-According to brother Henrik, his parents were "fishermen and farmers" with no background in sport or athletics.
-Ingebrigtsen tried multiple sports, such as cross-country skiing and football, but committed to running by age nine.
-By his own account, Ingebrigtsen was training in a professional style since age "four or five", and by age twelve had a focused training plan including weight lifting and running over 100 kilometres a week.
+By his own account, Ingebrigtsen was training in a professional style since age four or five.
+He tried multiple sports, including cross-country skiing and football, but committed to running by age nine.
+By age twelve, he had a focused training plan including weight lifting and running over 100 kilometres a week.
+Throughout their childhood, the Ingebrigtsen brothers were coached by their father Gjert, who had no professional running or coaching background but took an interest in his sons' athletic careers.
+He began reading books and consulting with other coaches in order to fill the role.

-Ingebrigtsen was coached by his father, Gjert Ingebrigtsen, from his childhood until 2022.
-Gjert had no professional running or coaching background, but took an interest in his son's athletic careers and began reading books and consulting with other coaches in order to fill the role.
-Since 2022, Jakob Ingebrigtsen has "essentially been self-coached", alongside input from his brothers.
-Ingebrigtsen himself has stated that he credits much of his success to his father refining training plans that had been used by his older brothers, saying "Henrik has done a lot of stupid things, Filip has done some and I haven't really done anything stupid.
+Ingebrigtsen graduated from Sandnes Upper Secondary School in 2019.
+Since 2022, he has been self-coached alongside input from his brothers Henrik and Filip.
+He credits much of his success to his father refining training plans that had been used by his older brothers, saying "Henrik has done a lot of stupid things, Filip has done some and I haven't really done anything stupid.
 That's why I am going to run so fast in the end."

 Youth and junior career

 2017: Youngest sub four-minute mile

 Ingebrigtsen at the Guldensporenmeeting in Kortrijk, Belgium in 2017.

-On 27 May, still 16 years old, Ingebrigtsen became the youngest athlete in history to run the mile in less than four minutes, when he ran 3:58.07, finishing in eleventh place at the Prefontaine Classic in Eugene, Oregon.
-This record has since been beaten by Sam Ruthe of New Zealand in 2025, who ran 3:58.35 at the age of 15.
+On 27 May, still 16 years old, Ingebrigtsen became the youngest athlete in history at the time to run the mile in less than four minutes, when he ran 3:58.07, finishing in eleventh place at the Prefontaine Classic in Eugene, Oregon.
+This age record has since beaten by Sam Ruthe of New Zealand, who ran 3:58.35 in 2025 at the age of 15.
 On 15 June, Ingebrigtsen ran almost two seconds faster, when he won a mile run with a time of 3:56.29 at the Bislett Games in Oslo, Norway.
 Ingebrigtsen's time stood as an age group world record until Cameron Myers of Australia broke it in 2023, with a time of 3:55.44.
 On 8 July, in his first attempt at the distance, he beat the European Under-20 record in the 3000 metres steeplechase at the Guldensporenmeeting in Kortrijk, Belgium with a time of 8:26.81.